baseboxorg/jeffskinnerbox.github.io/content/articles/repurposing-a-vintage-laptop-to-create-a-x-terminal.md

 setsid unity
 ```

-You can find more examples of configuring Unity via `gsettings` and othr tools in the postings:
+You can find more examples of configuring Unity via `gsettings` and other tools in the postings:

 * [Tweaks/Things to do after install of Ubuntu 13.10 Saucy Salamander](http://www.noobslab.com/2013/10/tweaksthings-to-do-after-install-of.html)
 * [Things/Tweaks To Do After Install Of Ubuntu 14.04 Trusty Tahr](http://www.noobslab.com/2014/04/thingstweaks-to-do-after-install-of.html)